"The Rules of the Cookie Exchange"

 The "must be baked and use flour" rule was started when three participants

-brought no-bake cookies to one exchange.
-Most of them were terrible and were
+brought no-bake and odd ingredient cookies to one exchange.
+Most of them

-just thrown away.
-The main ingredient in one of them was saltine crackers.
+were terrible and were just thrown away.
+The main ingredient in one of the

 Another pet peeve is "Forgotten